iden3/circom/mkdocs/docs/circom-language/code-quality/inspect.md

  out*4 === in;
 ```

 Here, many circom programmers avoid the use of `<==`, since they are using the `/` operator which in many cases turn the expression in non-quadratic.
-Then, programmer must add the corresponding constraint using `===` to guarantee the code is correct.
+Then, programmers must add the corresponding constraint using `===` to guarantee the code is correct.
 However, it is important to notice that the inverse of 4 is another field element (which is computed by the compiler), and thus, `in / 4` is a linear expression.
 Consequently, the previous instructions can be replaced by `out <== in / 4`.
 In these cases, the compiler suggests to use `<==` instead of `<--`.